Laser Facials vs. Chemical Peels: Treating Uneven Skin Tone and Melasma

 Facials are among the most popular treatments available to both men and women today.
-Out of all the varieties, laser and chemical peels remain two that doctors recommend often to patients for conditions such as uneven skin tone and melasma.
+Out of all the varieties, Laser Facials vs. Chemical Peels remain two that doctors recommend often to patients for conditions such as uneven skin tone and melasma.
 Learn what each of these facials are and how to choose the one that is best for you.

 What Is a Laser Facial?